 3. It is a no-nonsense alternative which is generally preferred on commercial fishing boats and medium to larger size cruising sailboats.

-(Click for more information on the windlass)
+(Click for more information on Horizontal windlass)

-Benefits of a vertical electric windlass
+Benefits of a Vertical Windlass

 1. The motor is mounted below deck so there is less exposure to the elements.